OwlSoul/GLMiFiGNSSRecorder/README.md

 | stop-gps.sh  | Sends the command to stop GNSS recorder |
 | read-gps.lua | Reads GNSS data from /dev/ttyUSB1, stores it once per minute |

+## Launch

+To read GPS data, just launch `read-gps.lua` script.
+Check `launch` folder for examples of how to launch this script in background on startup (via rc.local), and how to keep it alive (with 1 minute of data loss tolerance) using cron.

 ## Settings

 Edit `read-gps.lua` to modify several settings.